leoyu037/docker_tutorial/README.md

   # 'docker-compose.yaml/yml' is the standard name of docker-compose
   # configurations, so we don't need to explicitly pass in a filename
-  # -d: start containers in the background
+  # -d, --detach: start containers in the background
   ```

   In addition to seeing our running containers with `docker ps`, we can also